© 2024 ALLCITY Network Inc.

 To be clear, such a move seems quite unlikely.
 Why would the Diamondbacks — or any team — want any part of this contract?

 Two reasons come to mind.
 First off, if Milwaukee pays down, say, half of the money, Hoskins would likely become one of the more affordable first base options that the Diamondbacks have this winter.
-Even Hoskins he does not improve next year, he could be a nice platoon partner with the left-handed hitting Smith at first base.
+Even if Hoskins does not improve next year, he could be a nice platoon partner with the left-handed hitting Smith at first base.

 Second, it is not all that hard to imagine Hoskins turning things around in 2025.
 Prior to the injury, he was one of the more consistent hitters in the league.
 Returning to form after an ACL tear can take time.
 Atlanta Braves star Ronald Acuña Jr. was a shell of himself in 2022 after suffering an ACL tear the season prior.
 The following year, he won the NL MVP and posted the first 40-homer, 70-stolen-base season in MLB history.